cristii006/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 __ https://docs.python.org/tutorial/modules.html#importing-from-a-package

-In order to stop all public methods of a class that are not decorated with `@keyword` decorator from becoming keywords, class attribute `ROBOT_AUTO_LIBRARY` should be set to False.
+In order to avoid all public methods of a class that are not decorated with `@keyword` decorator becoming keywords, class attribute `ROBOT_AUTO_LIBRARY` should be set to False.

 .. sourcecode:: python